dpavlin/sxmo-sms-ssh/README.md

 Battery monitoring is implemented in [.config/sxmo/hooks/sxmo_hook_statusbar.sh](.config/sxmo/hooks/sxmo_hook_statusbar.sh)

-to see graphs for volage and current of battery run following from xterm:
+to see graphs for voltage and current of battery run following from xterm:

 ```
 ssh user@172.16.42.1 ./battery.gnuplot